jdreaver/RxPY-TodoMVC/README.md

 - Finish TodoMVC spec.
 See the
   [spec here](https://github.com/tastejs/todomvc/blob/master/app-spec.md)
   - Add a combobox to filter by All, Active, and Completed
-  - Add a label that shows how many incomplete items: "X items left"
   - Add a "Clear Completed" button
   - Double click to edit a todo
   - Hide footer if no todos